-- 1. To elect two directors to serve as Class III directors for a term of three years; - 2.
-To hold a non-binding advisory vote on executive compensation; - 3.
-To hold a non-binding advisory vote on the frequency of future executive compensation advisory votes; and - 4.
-To transact such other business as may properly come before the Meeting. - Advisory vote required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-See Page 9.
+- 1. To elect two directors to serve as Class I directors for a term of three years; and - 2.
+To transact such other business as may properly come before the Meeting.

-Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 15, 2011 are entitled to notice of, and to vote at, the Meeting.
+Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 20, 2012 are entitled to notice of, and to vote at, the Meeting.

-A complete list of the shareholders entitled to vote at the Meeting will be available for examination by any shareholder, for any proper purpose, at the Meeting and during ordinary business hours for a period of ten days prior to the Meeting at the principal executive offices of the Company at 8100 SW Tenth Street, Suite 4000, Fort Lauderdale, Florida 33324.
+A complete list of the shareholders entitled to vote at the Meeting will be available for examination by any shareholder for any proper purpose at the Meeting and during ordinary business hours for a period of ten days prior to the Meeting at the principal executive offices of the Company at 8100 SW Tenth Street, Suite 4000, Fort Lauderdale, Florida 33324.

-All shareholders are cordially invited to attend the Meeting in person.
-Admittance to the Meeting will be limited to shareholders.
-Shareholders who plan to attend are requested to so indicate by marking the appropriate space on the accompanying proxy card.
-Shareholders whose shares are held in "street name" (the name of a broker, trust, bank or other nominee) should bring with them a legal proxy, a recent brokerage statement or letter from the "street name" holder confirming their beneficial ownership of shares.
+All shareholders are cordially invited to attend the Meeting in person and those who plan to attend are requested to so indicate by marking the appropriate space on the accompanying proxy card.
+Shareholders whose shares are held in "street name" (the name of a broker, trust, bank or other nominee) should bring with them a legal proxy, a recent brokerage statement or other documentation of their beneficial ownership.
+Admittance to the Meeting will be limited to shareholders and our invited guests.